TraitForge/GitBook/GamePlay/Nuke Fund.md

 - The claim from nuking an entity cannot exceed 50% of the current fund balance, ensuring that the fund remains sustainable and no single claim depletes it excessively.

 ### Entity Burn:
-- After a claim is made, the corresponding entity is burnt, which means it is permanently removed from circulation.
+- After a claim is made to the nuke fund, the corresponding entity is burnt, which means it is permanently removed from circulation.

 ### Eligibility for Nuking:
 - An entity must be at least three days old to be eligible for nuking.
 This rule prevents immediate claims after acquisition and encourages longer-term holding.